|Nutritional Guidelines (per serving)|

 How Strong Is the Margarita?

-Using the original recipe and an 80-proof tequila with the 80-proof Cointreau, the margarita is not what we would consider a low-proof cocktail.
-It would be around 23 percent ABV (54 proof).
-If you serve it on the rocks, it will dilute a bit with time.
+Using the original recipe and an 80-proof tequila along with Cointreau, the margarita would not be considered a low-proof cocktail.
+It typically comes out around 23 percent ABV (54 proof).
+If you serve it on the rocks, it will dilute a bit over time.

 A Mason Jar Margarita